 To frost or not to frost?

 Either way, these are to-die-for and are perfect all on their own.
-But, if you like frosting on your brownies, I recommend my Keto Silky Peanut Buttercream frosting that you can find with the rest of my Desserts.
+But, if you like frosting on your brownies, I recommend my Peanut Butter Cream Cheese Frosting that you can find with the rest of my Desserts.
 There’s something about peanuts and chocolate that are a match made in heaven.
-If you don’t want to make a frosting, try topping with some fresh keto whipped cream (vanilla or chocolate works – take my word for it!)
+If you don’t want to make a frosting, try topping with some fresh Keto Whipped Cream (vanilla or chocolate works – take my word for it!)

 I always aspire to make my recipes as healthy as possible, so I use a few ingredients that differ from other brownie recipes.
 These ingredients are typically available at regular grocery stores.